Educational Visit

 Guided Tour + Seminar

-Post-secondary classes and community groups are invited to explore MOCA through an interactive tour and seminar.
+Post-secondary classes and adult community groups are invited to explore MOCA through an interactive tour and seminar.
 In this 60-minute program, you’ll start with a 40-minute guided tour of our current exhibitions, followed by a 20-minute group discussion on a selected exhibiting artist.
-These sessions dive deeper, spark critical thinking, and can be tailored to fit your course content and goals.
+These sessions dive deeper into the art, spark critical thinking, and can be tailored to fit your course content and goals.

 Maximum 30 participants.
 Scheduling is flexible to fit your class or group’s meeting time.